TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlashMessages/Index.rst

 An action of type :js:`DeferredAction` (:js:`TYPO3/CMS/Backend/ActionButtons/DeferredAction`) is recommended when a long-lasting task is executed, e.g. an AJAX request.

-This class accepts a callback method which must return either a :js:`Promise`.
+This class accepts a callback method which must return a :js:`Promise`_.

 The :js:`DeferredAction` replaces the action button with a spinner icon to indicate a task will take some time.
 It's still possible to dismiss a notification, which will **not** stop the execution.